bitprj/devrel/IMC_WhyReact/blog.md

 ReactDOM.render(
   <FunctionalComponentWithProps
-    styles={styles}
+    styles={myStyles} // passing styles
-    animes={animes}
+    animes={myAnimes} // passing animes
   />,
   document.getElementById('root')
 );
 ```

-Hopefully you have a better understanding of what React is and why it's used.
+Hopefully, you now have a better understanding of what React is and why it's used.
 I highly encourage you to make your own React apps, no other method of learning comes close in terms of enjoyment and improvement potential.
 Below are some great resources to get you started on your React journey.
 Thank you for reading!

 <a href='https://reactjs.org/tutorial/tutorial.html'>React Tic-Tac-Toe Beginner Tutorial</a>